 In summary, the establishment of a modern matriarchy in our communities rests on three immediate actions :

-- The transformation of our universal suffrage democracy into an aviacracy with exclusive voting rights to grandmothers;
+- Transform our universal suffrage democracies into aviacracies with grandmothers' exclusive voting rights;

-- The establishment of a legal matriage regime favoring the establishment of matrilocal families.
+- Establish a legal matriage regime enabling matrilocal families' settlements.

-- The granting of a substantial universal basic income, allowing everyone to overcome the poverty line.
+- Grant a substantial universal basic income to everyone, allowing them to overcome the poverty line.

-- This will be the first stage of economic donarism realization, that is an equitable sharing of resources related to subsistence.
+- This will be economic donarism first stage of realization, that is equitable resource sharing related to subsistence.

 It should not be expected that aviacracy and its exclusive right to vote for grandmothers will immediately solve all the difficulties of our democracy.
 It will probably take several exercises of this right to vote (elections and referendums) before aviacracy reveals its advantages.
 But one can imagine for example that after 2 elections, during which we held 2 referendums, the population will be able to perceive a multitude of beneficial effects of this new voting system.
 It will therefore be a fundamental political revolution, staggered over a decade or so.
 It is extremely encouraging to be able to envisage the establishment of a new fair political system in only about ten years.